Austrian presidential election: Who is Norbert Hofer

 Story highlights

-- If elected, Norbert Hofer will be Western Europe's first far-right president since WWII

-- His public persona has shifted from gun-toting strongman to the smiling face of the far-right
+- His public persona had shifted from gun-toting strongman to smiling face of the far right

-(CNN)He's the smiling, anti-refugee presidential candidate hoping to sweep into power at Sunday's Austrian election.
+(CNN)He's the smiling, anti-refugee presidential candidate who was hoping to sweep into power in Sunday's Austrian election.

+But Freedom Party candidate Norbert Hofer has instead conceded defeat after exit polls showed an apparent win for his rival, Green Party candidate Alexander Van der Bellen.

-If he wins, Freedom Party candidate Norbert Hofer will be the first far-right president in Western Europe since the end of World War II.
+Voters seemingly turned their backs on Hofer, who would have been the first far-right president in Western Europe since the end of World War II.

-In recent months Hofer has seemingly swapped his earlier gun-toting strongman persona for that of a gentler, cane-carrying character.

-This weekend Hofer faces left-wing Green Party candidate Alexander Van der Bellen -- and not for the first time.
+Exit polls announced by state broadcaster ORF showed Van der Bellen with 53.6% of the vote, though official results are not expected until late Sunday or early Monday.

-The election was originally held in May, with Van der Bellen narrowly defeating Hofer by some 30,000 votes.
+It marks a significant increase for Van der Bellen, who narrowly defeated Hofer by some 30,000 votes during the original election in May.

-But the results were annulled following concerns over how some postal ballots were handled, and the poll was rescheduled for October.
+Those election results were later annulled following concerns over how some postal ballots were handled.

-The rerun was then postponed yet again, after complaints over faulty glue on postal forms.

-As Austrian voters head to the ballot box -- almost seven months after the May election, who is the far-right candidate hoping to make Austrian history?

-The smiling face of the far-right?
+The smiling face of the far right?

+In recent months Hofer seemingly swapped his earlier gun-toting strongman persona for that of a gentler, cane-carrying character.

-The 45-year-old former aeronautical engineer has portrayed himself as the kindly face of the far-right, according to Oliver Rathkolb, professor of contemporary history at the University of Vienna.
+The 45-year-old former aeronautical engineer portrayed himself as the kindly face of the far-right, according to Oliver Rathkolb, professor of contemporary history at the University of Vienna.

 "Hofer's message is: 'I'm strong but you don't have to fear me,'" Rathkolb told CNN.

-Over the course of the unprecedentedly long presidential campaign, Hofer's public persona has shifted from a pistol-carrying hard man, to the walking stick-wielding survivor of a 2003 paragliding accident.
+Over the course of the unprecedentedly long presidential campaign, Hofer's public persona shifted from a pistol-carrying hardliner to the walking-stick-wielding survivor of a 2003 paragliding accident.

 "In the first, and partly in the second round of televised debates, Hofer showed another face when he very aggressively attacked Van Der Bellen on policies," explained Rathkolb.